 Uploading a book on Amazon is divided into three phases.
 I’m going to discuss the three stages of how to upload books on Amazon in detail.

 But before then, I believe that you’ve created your KDP Account, and it is now left for you to upload your book on Amazon.

 The first thing that you need to do is to head to Amazon and sign in.
-Once you have signed in, go over to the left and click “+add ebook” It will now take you to the form page where you will fill in your ebook details and upload your book.
+Once you have signed in, go to the left and click “+add ebook” It will now take you to the form page, where you will fill in your ebook details and upload your book.
 I will explain the steps on how to upload books on Amazon in detail shortly.

 KINDLE EBOOK DETAILS / PAPERBACK DETAILS

 It is the first page you will see when you want to upload your book.
 It is a significant page because it is where you’ll fill in your book details.
 This page also serves as the book ranking page because it is where you’ll add everything that will boost your book ranking.
 I call it the powerhouse page because it houses the book title, description, and categories.